There are as many reasons to fall in love as there are to grow apart.

 We put together this Breakup Diagnostic Survey with a dozen questions and it yielded some findings that we didn’t expect.

-Today we’re going to dive into the survey results and talk about what they mean for you and your relationship.
-I’ll also explain what these findings tell us about relationship dynamics in general.
+Let’s dive into the survey results and talk about what they mean for you and your relationship as well as relationship dynamics in general.

 Breakup Survey Reveals Why Relationships REALLY End